RoxanneConnelly/aqmen_longitudinal/README.md

 # Longitudinal Data Analysis for Social Scientists
-## This is the AQMEN repository for Longitudinal Data Analysis for Social Scientists September 2018

 ## This is an AQMEN (Data Science for Social Research) repository for Longitudinal Data Analysis for Social Scientists